-- 1. The Council will seek new development to be designed to the highest possible standard, taking into consideration the context of the surrounding area and the need to respond positively to the: - a.
-Quality, character and sensitivity of the surrounding public realm, heritage assets, and nearby buildings, in particular at prominent junctions, main roads and town centre gateways;
+1. The Council will seek new development to be designed to the highest possible standard, taking into consideration the context of the surrounding area and the need to respond positively to the:

-- b.
-Landscape character of the area, including the contribution made by existing trees and landscaping; - c.
-Need to protect and enhance ecological and green infrastructure networks and assets; - d.
-Need to ensure that new development is appropriately laid out to ensure adequate separation between buildings and an attractive environment; - e.
-Privacy and amenity of all existing and future occupants of land and buildings; - f.
-Existing transport network and the need to provide safe and satisfactory access and parking for all modes of transport; - g.
-Need to reinforce local distinctiveness and provide high quality and inclusive design solutions, and - h.
-Need for all development to be designed inclusively to ensure that buildings and spaces are accessible for all, including people with disabilities. - 2.
-New development should contribute positively to making places better for people.
-They should be inclusive and establish a strong sense of place, using streetscapes and buildings to create attractive and comfortable places to live, work and visit. - 3.
-All proposals will be designed with public safety and the desire to reduce crime in mind, incorporating, where appropriate, advice from the Health and Safety Executive, Secured by Design, or any other appropriate design standards. - 4.
-New development will seek provision of adequate waste recycling, storage and collection facilities, which are appropriately sited and designed.
+b.
+Landscape character of the area, including the contribution made by existing trees and landscaping;

+c.
+Need to protect and enhance ecological and green infrastructure networks and assets;

+d.
+Need to ensure that new development is appropriately laid out to ensure adequate separation between buildings and an attractive environment;

+e.
+Privacy and amenity of all existing and future occupants of land and buildings;

+f.
+Existing transport network and the need to provide safe and satisfactory access and parking for all modes of transport;

+g.
+Need to reinforce local distinctiveness and provide high quality and inclusive design solutions, and h.
+Need for all development to be designed inclusively to ensure that buildings and spaces are accessible for all, including people with disabilities.

+2. New development should contribute positively to making places better for people.
+They should be inclusive and establish a strong sense of place, using streetscapes and buildings to create attractive and comfortable places to live, work and visit.

+3. All proposals will be designed with public safety and the desire to reduce crime in mind, incorporating, where appropriate, advice from the Health and Safety Executive, Secured by Design, or any other appropriate design standards.

+4. New development will seek provision of adequate waste recycling, storage and collection facilities, which are appropriately sited and designed.

-Natural, Built and Historic Environment Policy 1 (ENV1) - Energy Efficiency
+Natural, Built and Historic Environment Policy 1 (ENV1) - Energy Efficiency a.
+Promote zero carbon development and require all development to reduce carbon dioxide emissions by following the steps in the energy hierarchy, in the following sequence: